Population III star formation in an X-ray background: V. Environmental dependence and halo occupation probability: Introduction

 by boosting the electron fraction.
 Ionising UV\footnote{The term EUV (extreme UV) is used frequently throughout this paper.} ($E \geq 13.6$~eV) from Pop~III stars can provide such positive feedback \citep{ricotti_fate_2002b,susa_secondary_2006,ahn_does_2007,yoshida_early_2007}, but its impact is confined to local scales \citep[$\lesssim 100$~kpc, i.e., the typical size of \hii bubbles,][]{ricotti_fate_2002b,susa_secondary_2006,ahn_does_2007} owing to efficient absorption by the neutral intergalactic medium ($x_{e} \sim 10^{-4}$).

 Here we focus on a distinct source of ionising radiation: X-rays.
 Produced by Pop~III supernovae, high-mass X-ray binaries (HMXBs), or active galactic nuclei (AGNs), X-ray photons penetrate the neutral IGM, travel over large distances ($\gtrsim 10~\mpc$, see fig.~1 of R16), and build up a global background.
-This background raises the \hm fraction across wide regions of the early Universe, potentially promoting Pop~III star formation on cosmological scales when moderate in intensity.\footnote{In a strong X-ray background, heating dominates and suppresses star formation even when the \hm fraction remains elevated.} Such positive X-ray feedback can offset negative LW feedback \citep{haiman_radiative_2000, glover_radiative_2003} or enable \hm cooling in low-mass haloes that would otherwise fail to form stars.
+This background raises the \hm fraction across wide regions of the early Universe, potentially promoting Pop~III star formation on cosmological scales when moderate in intensity.\footnote{In a strong X-ray background, heating dominates and suppresses star formation even when the electron fraction remains elevated as reported by R16 and PRS21.} Such positive X-ray feedback can offset negative LW feedback \citep{haiman_radiative_2000, glover_radiative_2003} or enable \hm cooling in low-mass haloes that would otherwise fail to form stars.

-This positive feedback reinforces over time, as illustrated in fig.~1 of the companion paper (Park \& Ricotti, in prep., hereafter PR26a).
+Although some authors \citep{machacek_effects_2003} pointed out that X-ray positive feedback is mild and therefore does not affect Pop~III star formation significantly, R16 suggested this positive feedback reinforces over time, as illustrated in Fig.~1 of the companion paper \citep[hereafter PR26a]{park_population_2026} and plays an important role.
 R16 explored this feedback loop and its impact on the critical mass and Pop~III halo number density using semi-analytic models, arguing that PISNe could produce a moderate X-ray background that lowers the critical mass to $M_{halo} \sim 10^5~\msun$ and raises the Pop~III number density to $\sim 400$ per $(\mpch)^3$ — more than an order of magnitude above the weak-X-ray case.
 PRS21 qualitatively confirmed this trend with zoom-in simulations of individual haloes, finding that host halo masses can decrease by up to a factor of $\sim 10$ in moderate or strong X-ray backgrounds.
 Building on these studies, we further investigate X-ray feedback using cosmological simulations.